 0b01 means the pin will be set as an output.
 The

-As a programmer, you'll most likely add multiple definitions to a header file to make such operations easier, which is already done by STM developers.
+As a programmer, you will most likely add multiple definitions to a header file to make all register operations easier, which is something already done by STM developers.
 For example

 GPIOx->MODER can accept the following values,